OpenBB-finance/OpenBB/website/content/terminal/faqs/installation_updates.md

 </details>

 <details>
-<summary>Miniconda3 will not install on ARM/Linux Raspberry Pi machines.</summary>
+<summary mdxType="summary">Miniconda3 will not install on ARM/Linux Raspberry Pi machines.</summary>

 Refer to this issue on the Conda [GitHub](https://github.com/conda/conda/issues/10723) page.

 </details>

 <details>
-<summary>Error: Library not loaded: '/usr/local/opt/libomp/lib/libomp.dylib'</summary>
+<summary mdxType="summary">Error: Library not loaded: '/usr/local/opt/libomp/lib/libomp.dylib'</summary>

 This error is resolved by installing libomp from Homebrew: